iwirsing/Module-1-Challenge/README.md

 ### Header:
 - Fixed missing id to make menu link work correctly.
-- Added :hover background color for the menu for increased readability.
+- Added `:hover` and `background color` for the header menu for increased readability.
-- Changed position of header to fixed for ease of navigation using the \<a> in the topics as the viewer explores the page.
+- Changed position of header to fixed for ease of navigation for the user.

 ### Section and Aside:
 - Changed div elements to semantic tags (header, nav, figure, section, article, aside, footer).